Kansas City International Airport: Terminal

 The airport has a single terminal with 40 gates and two concourses: Concourse A has 13 gates (A1–A20) and Concourse B has 27 gates (B40–B69).
 Non precleared international arrivals are processed at gates A12, A14, and A16.
 The terminal has works of public art from 28 commissioned artists funded through a percent for art program.
 The terminal is connected to an adjacent seven-story parking garage with 6,219 spaces; it includes parking stalls with electric vehicle chargers.
 Off-site parking is offered with a shuttle bus.

 Ground transportation

-The airport is near major highways Interstate 29 and Interstate 435.
-The airport has a consolidated rental car facility and each terminal has four rental car shuttle bus stops operated by First Transit and REM Inc. The Kansas City Area Transportation Authority has public bus service to the airport from Downtown Kansas City that runs every hour.
+The Kansas City Area Transportation Authority has public bus service to the airport from Downtown Kansas City that runs every hour.
 Plans for a fixed rail connection to the airport date back to the 1960s; in preparation for the 2026 FIFA World Cup, the city government commissioned plans for improved transit service to the airport.
 Several private scheduled shared shuttle services operate from MCI to regional cities (including Saint Joseph, Missouri; Columbia, Missouri; Topeka, Kansas; Lawrence, Kansas); and military bases (Fort Leonard Wood, Missouri; Fort Riley, Kansas; Fort Leavenworth, Kansas; and Whiteman Air Force Base, Missouri).